-- 9.20 While it is not a sufficient condition for a costs order that a party was successful in obtaining a declaration, it will generally be a necessary condition: i.e. orders will generally only be made in favour of a party which is successful. - 9.21 One exception is that it may be appropriate to award ASIC its costs, where it has participated as a party, but not as a principal party, and could not therefore be said to have been successful. - 9.22 Another exception is that it may be appropriate to award some costs against a party that was successful overall.
+- 9.20 While a party's success in obtaining a declaration is insufficient in itself to warrant the Panel making a costs order, it will generally be a necessary condition (ie. orders will generally only be made in favour of a party which is successful). - 9.21 One exception is that it may be appropriate to award ASIC its costs, where it has participated as a party, but not as a principal party, and could not therefore be said to have been successful.

+9.22 Another exception is that it may be appropriate to award some costs against a party that was successful overall.
 For example, costs may be awarded against an applicant in relation to a particular day's hearing, where that applicant was successful, but wasted the Panel's and parties' time on the particular day's hearing or issue in proceedings.